box/developer.box.com/content/guides/getting-started/index.md

 # Getting Started

+Our documentation is divided into four main sections:

+- **API Reference**: Endpoint documentation
+- **Guides**: Information about endpoint usage not covered by reference documentation
+- **Quick Starts**: Step by step tutorials for specific API features
+- **SDK and Tools**: Information about official Box SDKs and tooling

-Follow the steps below to help you get started with the Box API.
+If you're new to development with the Box API, we reccomend following the steps below to guide you through the main concepts and content.

-1. Evaluate if you have a good [use case][use-case] for Box
+1. Evaluate if your[use case][use-case] is a good fit for Box
 2. Understand the different types of Box [users][users]
 3. Explore [user models][user-model]
 4. Explore common [architecture patterns][patterns]